 The Personal Social Health Education (PSHE) program provides a variety of opportunities for students to develop their own self awareness and to build the social and emotional competencies necessary to manage positive relationships with others.
-This proactive program focuses on emotional and social literacy with the intention of enhancing our students well-being and enjoyment of the school environment.
-The course aims to create a positive impact on student performance and overall success.
+This proactive and preventative program focuses on emotional and social literacy, with the intention of enhancing our students’ well-being and enjoyment of the school environment.
+It will teach various child protection topics, with the aim of proactively ensuring student short- and long-term physical, mental, and emotional health and safety.
+The course aims to ultimately create a positive impact on student performance and overall success.

 At MEF IS, the PSHE curriculum is delivered by the School Guidance Counselor.
-It is a vertical program, in that, content and skills are extended throughout grades 6-8.
-The content of each unit is grade specific.
-PSHE has the following aims and objectives:
+It is a vertical program, in that, content and skills are taught in an age-appropriate manner and extended throughout grades 6-12.
+Curriculum guides provided at the start of the academic year provide a clearer understanding of what is taught at each grade level.

 - Developing reflective skills and self-awareness.